-2. Retrofit one or more municipal or school buildings with a cool roof, either a painted coating or with building materials.
+Retrofit one or more municipal or Board of Education buildings with a cool roof, or install a cool roof on one or more newly constructed municipal or Board of Education building.
+The cool roof may be either a painted coating or roofing materials.
+Cool roof projects must have been completed in the last three years.
 (15 points per building, with a maximum of 45 points)

 Submit: The name and address of the retrofitted building(s), a contract, purchase order, or similar documentation showing that the work was done, the date the project was completed, and photos of the new cool roof.
+This subaction is included in the Sustainable CT Climate Leader Designation.